Kiss Me Deadly: Critical response and analysis

 Critics have generally viewed the film as a metaphor for the paranoia and fear of nuclear war that prevailed during the Cold War era.
 "The great whatsit," as Velda refers to the object of Hammer's quest, turns out to be a mysterious valise, hot to the touch because of the dangerous, glowing substance it contains, a metaphor for the atomic bomb.
 The film has been described as "the definitive, apocalyptic, nihilistic, science-fiction film noir of all time – at the close of the classic noir period."
 A leftist at the time of the Hollywood blacklist, Bezzerides denied any conscious intention for this metaphor in his script, saying that "I was having fun with it.
 I wanted to make every scene, every character, interesting."

 Film critic Nick Schager wrote, "Never was Mike Hammer's name more fitting than in Kiss Me Deadly, Robert Aldrich's blisteringly nihilistic noir in which star Ralph Meeker embodies Mickey Spillane's legendary P.I. with brute force savagery...
 The gumshoe's subsequent investigation into the woman's death doubles as a lacerating indictment of modern society's dissolution into physical/moral/spiritual degeneracy – a reversion that ultimately leads to nuclear apocalypse and man's return to the primordial sea – with the director's knuckle-sandwich cynicism pummeling the genre's romantic fatalism into a bloody pulp.
 'Remember me?'
 Aldrich's sadistic, fatalistic masterpiece is impossible to forget".
 Rotten Tomatoes reports that 97% of its critics gave the film a positive review, with an average rating of 8.1/10, based on 37 reviews.
 The consensus states, "An intriguing, wonderfully subversive blend of art and commerce, Kiss Me Deadly is an influential noir classic."

+François Truffaut wrote, "To appreciate Kiss Me Deadly, you have to love movies passionately and to have a vivid memory of those evenings when you saw Scarface, Under Capricorn, Le sang d'un poète (Blood of a Poet), Les Dames du Bois de Boulogne, and The Lady From Shanghai.
+We have loved films that had only one idea, or twenty, or even fifty.
+In Aldrich's films, it is not unusual to encounter a new idea with each shot.
+In this movie the inventiveness is such that we don't know what to look at--the images are almost too full, too fertile.
+Watching a film like this is such an intense experience that we want it to go last for hours.
+It is easy to picture its author as a man overflowing with vitality, as much at ease behind a camera as Henry Miller facing a blank page.
+This is the film of a young director who is not yet worried about restraint."